-In 2016 we published a guide for Productive CFD with OpenFOAM with tools we first released in OpenFOAM v4.
+In 2016 we published a guide of Useful Tools in OpenFOAM with tools we first released in OpenFOAM v4.
 The tools included the post-processing CLI and template cases, and applications such as foamDictionary.
 We extended the article following the release of new tools such as TAB completion in OpenFOAM v5 and again later with the introduction of new tools in subsequent versions of OpenFOAM.
 This article describe more significant new tools introduced in OpenFOAM version 11, notably foamToC and foamPostProcess, to provide compatibility with its modular solvers, while maintaining backward-compatibility with application solvers.

 OpenFOAM Documentation